uzay00/CMPE232/2019/Project/README.md

 # To-Do
+Evaluation will be done over 110 Points.
+Extra 10 P will be given for backward propagation.

 ### 0. [25P] Convert equation to computation graph
 First identify nodes from the given equation: Ex: `J = d (a + bc)`